ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ---

-##  Flag 18 – Identify the PowerShell script file used to automate the attack chain
+## :triangular_flag_on_post: Flag 18 – Identify the PowerShell script file used to automate the attack chain

 **Finding**: The attacker downloads a malious file from `http[:]//78[.]141[.]196[.]6[:]8080` under the file name `wupdate.ps1` at `2025-11-19T18:37:40.4082551Z`